dart-lang/language/working/0546-patterns/exhaustiveness.md

 *   **Static type:** An extract space with that type and no fields.

-*   **Record pattern:** If it has positional fields, then an extract space whose type is the corresponding `Destructure_n` type.
-Otherwise, an extract space with type "top".
+*   **Record pattern:** An extract space with type "top".
 Then lift the record fields to spaces on the extract space.
 Since extract spaces only have named fields, lift positional fields to implicit names like `field0`, `field1`, etc.

 *   **List pattern:** An extract space whose type is the corresponding list type.
 Element subpatterns lift to fields on the extract with names like